pixodesk/pixodesk-web/app/animator/privacy-policy.md

-# --- DRAFT ---

 # PRIVACY POLICY

-Protecting the privacy and data belonging to our clients and users of our apps and sites is important to Pixodesk LIMITED.
+Protecting the privacy and data belonging to our clients and users of our software and site is important to Pixodesk LIMITED.
 This Privacy Policy describes how we use and protect any information or data files you provide to us.